intel/intel-xpu-backend-for-triton/docs/build_from_source.md

 ```

 ## 2.1.
 XPU Specific env setting
 You need to specify Intel's GPU toolchain.
 Normally they are in the Intel® oneAPI Base Toolkit.
 You could refer to the [Installation Guide](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html#installation-guide) for the latest updated version.
+Currently valid oneAPI version is 2024.0 and later.

 A sample env setting for oneAPI would be like this: